saptak/envddext/PRESS_RELEASE.md

 Educational institutions have found the extension particularly valuable for teaching cloud-native and security concepts.
 Professor Rachel Williams at State University notes, "Students learn API gateway and security policy concepts through hands-on examples instead of theoretical YAML discussions.
 They can configure mTLS, set up CORS policies, and implement authentication - seeing immediate results and understanding real-world security patterns in a way that textbooks simply can't provide."

-### The Promise: Five Minutes to Success
+### The Promise: Zero Configuration, Instant Testing

-Getting started truly takes just minutes.
+Getting started is now effortless beyond imagination.
 The installation process involves finding the extension in Docker Desktop's marketplace and clicking install.
-From there, a single click sets up Envoy Gateway, another click deploys a working template, and immediately you can test real API calls with the built-in client.
-What used to be an afternoon of configuration work now happens during a coffee break.
+From there, a single click sets up Envoy Gateway, another click deploys a working template, and the revolutionary Port Forward Manager instantly discovers all available services.
+No service names to remember, no ports to guess, no kubectl commands to memorize.
+Click "Start Gateway Port Forward," select from the intelligent dropdown, and immediately test real API calls with professional localhost URLs.
+What used to be an afternoon of configuration debugging now happens in literal seconds.

 The development team continues responding to user feedback with an ambitious roadmap.
 With traffic splitting, TLS management, comprehensive security policy management, advanced rate limiting, JWT authentication, documentation and help system, and resilience policies now complete, the next major milestone includes resource editing capabilities, allowing users to modify existing Gateways and HTTPRoutes directly in the interface.
 Following that, advanced policy features will introduce additional traffic policies and observability integrations through the same intuitive interface that makes security and routing patterns so accessible.